Hozier: 2018–2021: Nina Cried Power EP and Wasteland, Baby!

-In September 2018, Hozier returned with the release of the extended-play album Nina Cried Power.
-The record features a collaboration with Mavis Staples on the titular track.
+In September 2018, Hozier returned with the release of the EP Nina Cried Power.
+The album features a collaboration with Mavis Staples on the titular track.
 He released his second studio album's lead single, "Movement", on 14 November 2018, alongside a music video.
 Hozier's second album, Wasteland, Baby!, was released on 1 March 2019, including tracks from his previous EP.
 The thematic elements of the album center around his interpretation of the apocalypse while looking for thematic elements of romance and redemption.
 Reviews were largely positive; Elisabeth Woronzoff of PopMatters stated it "light[s] the artist's skill and vision of his craft... [and] that it [..] delivers while edifying the artist as an impactful voice in the art and activism sphere."
 The album debuted atop the Irish Albums Chart and the Billboard 200, Hozier's first number-one US release.
-Wasteland Baby! has since been certified silver in the United Kingdom and gold in the United States.
+Wasteland, Baby! has since been certified silver in the United Kingdom and gold in the United States.

-After Wasteland, Baby! release, Hozier embarked on a worldwide tour across North America, Australia, New Zealand, and Europe to promote the album.
-Wasteland, Baby! released two further singles released in 2019 that debuted on the Irish Singles Chart: "Almost (Sweet Music)" and "Dinner and Diatribes"; the music video for the latter track features an appearance from actress Anya Taylor-Joy.
+Wasteland, Baby! included two further singles released in 2019 that debuted on the Irish Singles Chart: "Almost (Sweet Music)" and "Dinner and Diatribes"; the music video for the latter track features an appearance from actress Anya Taylor-Joy.
 He was the closing headliner of the inaugural Railbird Festival held on the grounds of the Keeneland horse track in Lexington, Kentucky.
 Hozier was one of the headliners for the Electric Picnic 2019, a three-day festival held in Ireland on 30 August to 1 September.
-He performed at the Glastonbury Festival 2019, a five-day festival held in June in England.
+He performed at the Glastonbury Festival 2019.
 He also performed at the Lollapalooza 2019, a four-day music festival held in Chicago in August.

-In March and April 2020, Hozier did multiple live-streamed performances on social media platforms Instagram and Facebook to raise money and awareness for the Irish Society for the Prevention of Cruelty to Children (ISPCC) during the COVID-19 pandemic.
-On 27 March, he performed on the Late Late Show.
-On 14 April, he announced that he was releasing his cover of "The Parting Glass" for streaming on all platforms, with proceeds going to the ISPCC.
-On 26 June 2020, he participated in an RTÉ fundraising special, RTÉ Does Comic Relief, with proceeds going towards victims of the COVID-19 pandemic.
-For the special, he performed a cover of "Bridge over Troubled Water" in Croke Park and performed a sketch with Irish comedian Aisling Bea.
+In March and April 2020, during the COVID-19 pandemic, Hozier performed via social media to raise money and awareness for the Irish Society for the Prevention of Cruelty to Children (ISPCC).
+He performed a cover version of "The Parting Glass" on The Late Late Show and released the song as a charity single on streaming media, with proceeds going to the ISPCC.
+In June 2020, as part of the fundraising special, RTÉ Does Comic Relief, he performed a cover of "Bridge over Troubled Water" in Croke Park and performed a sketch with Irish comedian Aisling Bea.

 On 29 October 2021, Hozier released the single "Tell It to My Heart" in collaboration with Meduza, which debuted at number 13 on the Irish Singles Chart.